deadc0de6/cploy/README.md

 ## Talking with the daemon

-A few commands are available to talk to the daemon with the `daemon` command:
+A few commands are available to talk to the daemon:

 * **start**: start the daemon
 * **stop**: stop the daemon